 Careers Information, Advice and Guidance

 At EPCS, we create a range of opportunities for our students to learn about careers and to work with visitors from a range of different employment sectors.
+Click here to view/download an overview of our careers, information, advice and guidance provision.
 We have strong partnerships with a number of local firms, including Fujitsu, Johnson and Johnson and Legal and General.
 Please explore the folders below to learn more about our careers, information, advice and guidance provision.

 Information and Access Guidance Provision Procedure Policy